 Remembering Your Child Within Project

 An experiential therapy to remember positive childhood memories of your authentic self in a relaxed and meditative setting that facilitates deep, lasting internal, stress-free states.
-These memories are often over-shadowed by a lifetime of stressors that trigger unnecessary responses, keeping us "stuck" in patterns that interfere with productivity, happiness and ease.
+These memories are often overshadowed by a lifetime of stressors that trigger unnecessary responses, keeping us "stuck" in patterns that interfere with productivity, happiness, and ease.

 Our brain and body become “wired” in these experiences by automatic responses to various triggers.